 Within 15 minutes of the birth of their baby daughter, Isobel, Abigail and Shaun knew that something was wrong.
-Here, Abigail shares her story of how Isobel was diagnosed with cystic fibrosis and her hopes for the future.
+Abigail shares their story of how Isobel was diagnosed with cystic fibrosis (CF) and her hopes for the future.

 “It had been an easy pregnancy and I was expecting everything to be fine.
-But Isobel started being sick very quickly after being born, bright green stuff, and we knew that there had to be a problem.
+But Isobel started being sick very quickly after being born, bright green stuff, and we knew that there had to be a problem,” says Abigail.

 Within half an hour, Isobel was in the special care baby unit, and was soon transferred to Great Ormond Street Hospital (GOSH) for further tests.